MetalUndivided/Kate_tNav/README.md

 Installation scripts are also available in the *installation_scripts* directory.

-For further information on installation and xml file specifics, please refer to the [original documentation]([Working with Syntax Highlighting](https://docs.kde.org/stable5/en/kate/katepart/highlight.html)).
+For further information on installation and xml file specifics, please refer to the [original documentation](https://docs.kde.org/stable5/en/kate/katepart/highlight.html).